jasonhallen/jasonhallen.github.io/pages/blog/update-new-website.md

 #### Hosting

 My site is now hosted entirely in GitHub through their free [GitHub Pages](https://pages.github.com/) service.
 My old Joomla site was hosted by Bluehost which cost me $10 per month.
-In fact, I'm still paying for Bluehost for now, but I hope to cancel that soon.
+In fact, I'm still paying for Bluehost for now, but I hope to cancel it soon.

 #### Workflow